manumiguezz/SnakeGame-Java/README.md

 # SnakeGame-Java
-A basic Java programm to run the popular and classic game snake!
+A basic Java programm to run the popular and classic game snake

 How to play the game?